Twitter shuts down MyPillow account after previously-banned Mike Lindell took it over

 "Put in there that Mike Lindell says within a week, everyone will see everything I've seen," said Lindell, who declined to describe how or when he planned to share his evidence.

+He pointed to a recent full-page Star Tribune advertisement seeking to hire more workers and claimed that MyPillow is still "very busy."

-Lindell has given constant interviews to both mainstream and fringe media outlets in recent weeks.
-On Tuesday morning, he said he had to prepare for a television interview but refused to say which media outlet.
+Lindell has given numerous interviews to both mainstream and fringe media outlets in recent weeks.
+On Tuesday morning, he said he had to prepare for a television interview but refused to say for which outlet.

 "I'm not saying where I'm at because I'm in danger everywhere I go," Lindell said.